 As Brexit procedure and Madrid's reaction to the Catalan referendum showed, Europe is a tangle of contradictions, and not always they are resolved in a democratic way.
 Beautiful words about extremely civilized and socially oriented Europe came across reality in the form of the stubbornness of European politicians who do not want to meet requests to give Britain the opportunity to make a soft exit from the European Union, allowing to simplify significantly the terms of cooperation between post-Brexit Britain and EU member states.
 Even though Britain remains an important trading partner of the European Union after March 29, 2019, and even after March 29, 2119, Brussels` politicians are slow to lay the foundation for the relationship that will quickly and easily solve numerous future problems of political and trade-economic interaction.

 In a sharper form, Madrid is equally reluctant to negotiate, although Catalonia, in any form of its political structure, will remain an important business and trade partner of Spain.
 So, it was not true what propaganda speeches told that Europe has become almost the new center of the civilized world, the legislator of political morality, the standard of democratic relations.
 In fact, Europe consists of rather self-interested political actors who, conducting negotiations, are slow to make concessions that promise future benefits, but prefer to defend their current interests, using brute physical force, arrests of opposition politicians, ignoring the results of an almost unanimous referendum.
-It does not bode well for Europe.
-On the contrary, this phenomenon serves as a basis for assuming that Europe will enter an era of internal struggle, sometimes ruthless, for both economic and political interests.
+Based on all this, it can be assumed that Europe will enter the era of internal struggle, sometimes ruthless, both for economic and political interests.